 “WONDERBLOOM” is her fifth studio album.
 She has performed on 19 additional recordings, including as vocalist on 2016’s “Lighthouse” by David Crosby.

 “My earlier records were all written by me, arranged by me, then performed by me and my band,” she said.
 “But going into making this one, I made a rule for myself that anytime I had the instinct to turn inward and tough it alone, to instead stay open and share the process.
 And each time I did that, I was rewarded tenfold by what we all created together.
 Even with so many collaborators, the end result feels more honest than ever.”

 Stevens shares the Grammy nomination with Nic Hard, a previous Grammy recipient for his work with Snarky Puppy, and with Talia Billig.

-The Grammy Awards will be presented on Sunday, Jan.
-31, broadcast on CBS.
+Originally scheduled for Sunday, Jan.
+31, The Grammy Awards will now be presented on Sunday, Mar.
+14 — broadcast on CBS.

 Get the best news, performance and alumni stories from UNCSA.